 A toast as a computing term refers to a graphical control element that communicates certain events to the user without forcing them to react to the notification immediately.
-In IBM Curam Universal Access, we use the web design system Alert component as a base to represent our toast notifications and allow capability to display these notifications independent of the main display content in any function within the application.
+In the Universal Access Responsive Web Application, we use the design system Alert component as a base to represent our toast notifications and allow capability to display these notifications independent of the main display content in any function within the application.